Piwigo, Your Private Google Photos Alternative¶

-Looking for the best way to organise photos in a privacy-friendly manner?
-Piwigo is a self-hosted photo library for your home server.
-Access, organise and share your cloud photo storage from anywhere.
-Piwigo supports nested albums, batch editing, multiple users, tags, plugins, themes, and more.
+Looking for the best way to organise photos with privacy in mind?
+Try Piwigo, a self-hosted photo library for your home server.
+Manage and share your cloud photo storage from any location.
+Piwigo features nested albums, batch editing, multiple users, tags, plugins, themes, and more.

 Looking for a Piwigo alternative?